the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-resources.md

 # Resources

 ## What to Learn Next
-If you have not read the {ref} chapter on Open Research<rr-open>, you might want to read it now for more context on how Peer Review fits into Open Research.
-Reading {ref}Guide for Collaboration <cl> might also help to think of your role in the scietific process.
+If you have not read the {ref}`chapter on Open Research<rr-open>`, you might want to read it now for more context on how Peer Review fits into Open Research.
+Reading {ref}`Guide for Collaboration <cl>` might also help to think of your role in the scietific process.

 ## Further Reading
 * Alexander, G.R.
 (2005).
 A Guide to Reviewing Manuscripts.
 Maternal and Child Health Journal, 9 (1): 113-117. https://doi.org/10.1007/s10995-005-2423-y